ckmuun/lix-snippets/README.md

 # lix-snippets

- random collection of scripts and snippets to troubleshoot issues on linux/unix-like operating systems.
+ random collection of scripts and snippets to do various things on linux/unix-like operating systems.
+Predominantly tested using Fedora Workstation, as this distro runs on my private machine.